Stephen842/Secure-Form-SMS-Notifier/README.md

     ii.
 The system generates a one-time encrypted URL.

+    iii.The admin receives:

-    iii.
-The admin receives an SMS with the secure link via Twilio.
+        a.
+An SMS with the secure link via Twilio

+        b.
+An Email with the encrypted URL

     iv.
 The link is valid for a single use and ensures confidentiality.